Why do we have a growth fetish and what is needed to break it?

 Thx for the post Paul - lots of interesting content in there even if I disagree with the thrust of the argument!

 Your post certainly raises very deep points about what drives us.
-I realise that the response I’m about to give to it does not address your points at their deepest level, but then the aims of policy are best if they’re kept fairly practical.
+I realise that the response I

 Ken Miles, there is no clash except that growth-based tribalism cannot see a cleaner choice if there is a cheaper choice.
 When we are able to get rid of spectator sports obsessions (another meaningless tribal activity)(as opposed to playing sport), then we can get rid of the growth fetish.
 It will be the same technology.
 Clean tech itself won’t get rid of the growth fetishes preferences.